For all of these below, to get involved or to learn more, contact Jim Potthast at the Rectory at 773.764.3621 or via email at email@example.com.

 For children in grades 1-7 who attend public or non-Catholic private schools, the Religious Education program provides a faith community for children and their families as they awaken, nourish, and deepen their awareness of God's presence in all things.
 In class, students and teachers seek to deepen their relationship with God through prayer and reflection.
 They learn about being a disciple of Jesus and a part of a community of faith and they learn how their lives can contribute to the Reign of God through service and the fostering of peace and justice in the world.
 The Religious Education program begins in September and concludes in May.
 Classes are held on Sunday mornings from 8:45-9:45 am.
 Sacramental preparation is an integral part of the curriculum for second and seventh grade.
 Students must have completed two full consecutive years of formation before celebrating First Communion or the Sacrament of Confirmation.

 Also known as Children's Liturgy of the Word, Kids Word takes place on Sunday mornings during the 10:00 am Mass.
-Kids Word is ministry for children in kindergarten through fourth grade that introduces stories and themes from the Bible in age-appropriate language.
+Kids Word is a ministry for children in kindergarten through fourth grade that introduces stories and themes from the Bible in age-appropriate language.
 Accompanying activities, reflections, and discussions allow children to grow together in their understanding of Scripture and in their growing relationship with God.

-The primary goal of WOW is to offer opportunities for teens (8th-12th grade) to explore their questions, passions, interests, and doubts in relationship to their faith.
+The primary goal of WOW is to offer opportunities for teens (8th-12th grade) to explore their questions, passions, interests, and doubts in relation to their faith.
 The WOW Youth Program finds its foundation in five pillars: community, leadership, service and mission, faith formation, and fun.
 Teens in this program explore the intersection of life and faith through questioning, reflection, and conversation; they work alongside one another in service to the Church and their community, and they develop bonds of friendship.
 The WOW youth program also organizes a summer mission trip in which teens spend a week in service, prayer, and reflection.

 Faith is an individual, family, and communal experience.
 Family Ministry at St. Gertrude Parish seeks to build community among families, to strengthen parents as leaders of faith for and in their families, and to open opportunities for families to engage together in faith formation, mission and service, and fun.
 Through programs like the Parent and Tot group, faith formation activities, and service projects, families have the opportunity to build community and grow in faith together.